 Why You're Bloated Every Day (And How Hormones Make It Worse)

-You wake up with a flat stomach.
-By mid-morning, you look 5 months pregnant.
-It doesn't matter what you eat – salad, smoothies, "clean" food – you bloat anyway.
+Your doctor says it's IBS.
+Probiotics don't help.
+Fiber makes it worse.
 Here's what most doctors miss: chronic bloating isn't just about what you eat.
 It's about what's happening in your gut, and how your hormones are making it worse.

-You wake up with a flat stomach.
-By mid-morning, you look 5 months pregnant.
-It doesn't matter what you eat – salad, smoothies, "clean" food – you bloat anyway.
+Your doctor says it's IBS.
+Probiotics don't help.
+Fiber makes it worse.
 Here's what most doctors miss: chronic bloating isn't just about what you eat.
 It's about what's happening in your gut, and how your hormones are making it worse.

 When Every Meal Leaves You Bloated